Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 Plague Inc. is one of those popular mobile, PC, and physical simulation games you can find and download.
-It's a game where you unleash an unknown pathogen into a simulation of a world where your main objectives are to infect and kill every human on the planet.
+It's a game where you unleash an unknown pathogen into a simulation of a world where one of your main objectives is to infect and kill every human on the planet.
 If you've ever dreamt of being a supervillain where you could do the same thing, it's a dream come true.

 A Plague Game, Simplified